ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 then study Jupyter notebooks 1-3 in the `intro` folder and attempt to complete exercise 1a and 1b.

-Once done, start going through through the PDF in the `main` folder.
+Once done, start going through the PDF in the `main` folder.
 By the end of it you should be able to solve exercises 2 to 4.

 A final exercise can be found in the `final` folder.